mtwb47/dwmricer/README.md

 	cd dwmricer

 Step 3.
-Use Vim (or another editor) to change the code for your particular distro.
-This just needs to be done at the top.
-If you're using Arch, you need not change anything.
-If you're using Ubuntu, you need to comment out the line that starts sudo pacman, and delete the # sign in front of the line that starts sudo apt install.

-Step 4. cd ..

-	cd ..

-Step 5.
 Now, run the script.
 DO NOT RUN AS ROOT!

 	./dwmricer

 You will be prompted for your password.
 You may also be asked to confirm the installation of some software by pressing the y button.
 Do so.
+If on Arch or an Arch-based distro, you may be asked which of the base-devel packages to install.
+Just press enter and install all of them.

-Step 6.
+Step 4.
 Log out of your current DE or Window Manager.

-Step 7.
+Step 5.
 Log into DWM.
 (There should be a little cog or something on your log in screen to change your current session)

 # Keybindings That You Should Know
+MOD Enter -- Spawn a terminal (if you have alacritty installed)

 MOD p --- spawn dmenucmd

 MOD j --- focusstack +1